Share to

 “Merry Christmas.”
 More than 30 years ago, that was the content of the very first short messaging service (SMS) message.
 Almost immediately after, the new and ingenious invention was implemented into mobile phones by manufacturers around the world.
 End users loved its quick and effective performance, and it was easy to use.

 Fast forward to today and much has changed in the world of mobile messaging, including the introduction of Rich Communication Services (RCS).
-RCS messaging enables enterprises and brands to connect with users via large, high-quality snippets and attachments on Android phones, while SMS has less functionality but wider device capability.
+RCS messaging enables enterprises and brands to connect with users via large, high-quality snippets and attachments, while SMS has less functionality but wider device capability.

 SMS established itself as the mobile messaging technology of choice some time ago, but RCS can augment SMS’s more limited features.
-As business communication continues to evolve, and Apple support for RCS for person-to-person (P2P) messaging rolled out in September 2024, RCS will become more important as a complement to an SMS marketing strategy.
+As business communication continues to evolve, and Apple support for RCS started rolled out in September 2024, RCS will become more important as a complement to an SMS marketing strategy.
 Let’s dive a little deeper into the benefits of both SMS and RCS, and how they can help you engage with your customers effectively, if a little differently.

 SMS is the most established and widest-used form of texting.
 It’s considered the default messaging type worldwide.
 Because it’s so common, you can use SMS to reach almost any user without them being connected to a WiFi or data network to receive a message.
 Instead, SMS messages are sent directly through the cellular network, like voice calls.
 It also serves as a fallback option when messages over other channels don’t get delivered.